chaimleib/chaimleib.github.io/seligsonzichronos/index.md

 # {{ page.title }}

 {%- assign col = site.collections | where:"label","seligsonzichronos" | first %}
-Rabbi Michoel Seligson, who had close contact with the Lubavitcher Rebbe for much of his nesius, has been recording an audio series of his memories of the Rebbe.
+On the 12 Tishrei 5778, Rabbi Michoel Seligson began recording his memories (zichronos) of the Lubavitcher Rebbe.
 With his consent, I am working on converting his series to [podcast format]({{ col.url | absolute_url }}podcast.rss).

 If you are using an iPad or iPhone, make sure that the silent mode switch on your device is off.
 Otherwise, the audio will not play.